Skip to content

 Teacher identity in a performative age: Coming to research through autoethnography

-Stefan Kucharczyk, PhD candidate at The Open University
+Stefan Kucharczyk, PhD student at University of Sheffield

 What is it to be a teacher?
 In 2014, five years into my career as a primary school teacher, I would have answered that question with a story of early promise as a trainee and professional success as a teacher, followed by an Icarus-like fall: the job slipping out of my grasp.
 Exhausted and overwhelmed by my workload, the surety of the purpose and role I fulfilled, undermined.